About Me

 Aaron Slodounik

-I received my doctorate in art history and a certificate in women’s studies from the Graduate Center of the City University of New York and my bachelor’s degree from Oberlin College.
+I earned my doctorate in art history and a certificate in women’s studies from the Graduate Center of the City University of New York and my bachelor’s degree from Oberlin College.
 My research has been supported by the Andrew W. Mellon Foundation, the CUNY Graduate Center, the NEA Foundation, and the Van Gogh Museum.

 I have been invited to present my research to general and academic audiences at the New York Public Library and the Program in Gender and Sexualities Studies at Princeton University.
-I have spoken widely at national and international conferences, including the Association for Art History, the College Art Association, the International Comparative Literature Association, and the Nineteenth-Century Studies Association, among others.
+Additionally, I have spoken widely at national and international conferences, including the Association for Art History, the College Art Association, the International Comparative Literature Association, and the Nineteenth-Century Studies Association, among others.

 My name is pronounced / ˈæɹən slʌ-dʌv-nɪk / and I go by “he”.
 I have been a New Yorker for over 20 years and live in the Washington Heights neighborhood of Manhattan with my spouse and two children.
 I grew up in central Illinois; my mother was a ceramic artist and my father was a photojournalist.
 When I’m not thinking about art or family, I’m daydreaming about the course I’ll take one day at the WoodenBoat School.